- The Fender Stratocaster vs Telecaster: Which One is Best? - August 4, 2022

 Have you ever had the experience where you’re playing your guitar and it sounds great one day, but the next day it just didn’t sound anywhere close to the day before?

-While this may have happened to you because you just weren’t in the mood today, the more likely cause is the change in humidity in your environment.
+While this may have happened to you because you just weren’t in the mood to play today, the more likely cause is the change in humidity in your environment.

-Your instrument is comprised mainly of wood and wood is extremely susceptible to any moisture, which can impact your guitar in several ways.
+Your instrument is composed mainly of wood and wood is extremely susceptible to any moisture, which can impact your guitar in several ways.

 This is where guitar humidifiers come into play!
+Some guitar owners spend thousands of dollars on their guitars but don’t understand that they have to give their guitars a proper humidity place to be stored.
 If you keep your guitar properly humidified, you’re not going to have any problems with your guitar (related to humidity).
 The best part is, if you don’t have to pay an arm and a leg for a good quality humidifier.

 Having a high-quality humidifier with you is just as important as having a good tuner and a good set of strings with you.
 Matter of fact, a humidifier of quality is one of the most important factors of keeping your guitar in the best shape possible.